Profile

 - LL.B (Hons), University of Otago

-- Auckland Girls’ Grammar School old girl (I am honoured to be the guest speaker at the Old Girls’ Annual dinner on 4 November this year)
+(I was honoured to be the guest speaker at the Old Girls’ Annual dinner on 4 November 2010 and to speak at Founders Day assembly in September 2022)

-My background
+background

-My community involvement goes back to my school days at Auckland Girls’ Grammar when I was a founding member of the Auckland City Youth Council.
+My community involvement goes back to my school days at Auckland Girls’ Grammar, when I was a founding member of the Auckland City Youth Council.

 Previous community and professional involvement: